programmerraja/MyBlog/content/notes/2024/Generative AI.md

 - **MemGPT is a new LLM system that addresses the limited context window problem of LLMs by drawing inspiration from the hierarchical memory systems found in traditional operating systems (OSes).**

-- MemGPT introduces **virtual context management** to provide the illusion of an extended context for LLMs, much like how virtual memory in OSes allows applications to work with datasets exceeding available physical memory.
+- MemGPT introduces **virtual context management** to provide the illusion of an extended context for LLMs, much like how virtual memory in OS allows applications to work with datasets exceeding available physical memory.

 - The key idea behind MemGPT is to enable LLMs to manage their own memory by using function calls, allowing them to **read and write data to external sources, modify their own context, and decide when to respond**.